 Splitvolt Splitter Switch

-- UL-listed, handles 24A continuous EV draw on a 30A dryer circuit.
+- cETLus-listed, handles 24A continuous EV draw on a 30A dryer circuit.

 Where the money actually goes